-The NL121 is the easiest and lowest-cost way to add an Ethernet interface connection to a CR1000 or CR3000.
-This small device, about the size of a deck of cards, simply plugs onto the datalogger’s peripheral port.
-Through the NL121, the Internet capabilities of the datalogger can be accessed, such as PakBus, Modbus, and DNP3 over TCP, as well as Web, email, file transfer, and cloud-based application clients.
-Using any standard IP network─within an office or across the Internet─data can be collected from the datalogger, and the datalogger can be controlled.
+The NL121 is the easiest and lowest-cost way to add an Ethernet interface connection to your CR1000 or CR3000.
+This small device, about the size of a deck of cards, simply plugs onto the data logger’s peripheral port.
+Through the NL121, you can access the Internet capabilities of your data logger, such as PakBus, Modbus, and DNP3 over TCP, as well as web, email, file transfer, and cloud-based application clients.
+You can collect from and control your data logger over any standard IP network—within your office or across the Internet.

 |Ethernet||10/100 Mbps, auto-detect 10BaseT/100Base-TX, full/half duplex, IEEE 802.3, auto MDI/MDI-X|

 |Power Source||12 V from data logger 40-pin peripheral port|

 |Dimensions||10.2 x 6.4 x 2.8 cm (4.0 x 2.5 x 1.1 in.)|

 |Weight||66.62 g (2.35 oz)|